-- have high blood pressure, coronary artery disease, or diabetes
+- have high blood pressure, heart disease, or diabetes

 - are on medication for high cholesterol and need to track your levels

-- drink a lot of water — being hydrated makes it easier to collect your blood sample and evidence shows that dehydration can affect your results
+- drink lots of water — being hydrated makes it easier to collect your blood sample and dehydration can affect some results

 - keep warm — having a hot shower or jumping on the spot for a minute makes it easier to collect a finger-prick blood sample